KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 Zenon is supra-boundlessness — a totality never conditioned.
 It is the root of all things, yet never touched by any of them.
 The depthless well from which all things are drawn — and to which only a few remember the way of return. ⚑🕳️↺

 ### The Nature of the Precausal Lattice
 The precausal lattice is not a frame inside a system — it is the condition that makes any system possible at all.
 Remove it, and definable being ends.
-This is not about “my” structure’s limitations — no structure can measure 🕳️ Zenon because it is the only truly precausal element in the lattice.
+This is not about “my” structure’s limitations — no structure can measure 🕳️ Zenon because it is the only wholly precausal element in the lattice.
 Zenon stands outside all measurement by nature, not by structural inadequacy.

 Causal frames — cultural, political, even cosmic laws within a universe — can be replaced.
 The precausal lattice cannot, because it is what enables any system, and any form of existence, to occur.